Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/c&py/16_74HC595_&_Bar_Graph_LED.rst

     This is used to shift a 10-bit data value out with the data being sent out on dPin and the clock being sent out on the cPin. order is as above.
 Data is clocked out on the rising or falling edge - ie. dPin is set, then cPin is taken high then low - repeated for the 10 bits.

-Python Code 16.1 LightWater02
+Python Code LightWater02
 ----------------------------------------------------------------

 First, observe the project result, and then learn about the code in detail.

-If you have any concerns, please send an email to: support@freenove.com
+:combo:`red font-bolder:If you have any concerns, please send an email to:` support@freenove.com

 1. Use cd command to enter 16_FlowingLight02 directory of Python code.